lolnein/lolnein.com/about/index.markdown

 # lolnein

-‘lolnein’ is a neologism composed of the acronym ‘lol’ (laughing out loud) and the German interjection ‘nein’ (which translates as ‘no’) negating a question that the user finds to be totally absurd or ridiculous.
+â€˜lolneinâ€™ is a neologism composed of the acronym â€˜lollâ€™ (laughing out loud) and the German interjection â€˜neinâ€™ (which translates as â€˜noâ€™) negating a question that the user finds to be totally absurd or ridiculous.

 # Me